Cell Ranger5.1 (latest), printed on 09/22/2023

 Welcome to the Loupe V(D)J Browser tutorial.
-In the next few pages, you will learn how to explore the data generated by a single Cell Ranger run on a CD8+ cytotoxic T cell sample.
-You'll find and explore top clonotypes and V-J genes, search for CDR3 motifs, and delve deep into sequence data to find variants and assess the validity of the consensus sequences computed by Cell Ranger's V(D)J assembly algorithms.
+In the next few pages, you will learn how to explore the data generated by a single Cell Ranger run on a human T cell sample spiked in with 40% CMV, 10% Flu, and 5% SARS-CoV-2 (COVID) reactive cells.

-This tutorial will mostly assume that you are familiar with the basic principles of both V(D)J recombination and sequencing, but let's review some of the terminology as we use it in the tutorial and the tools.
+This tutorial assumes some familiarity with the basic principles of both V(D)J recombination and sequencing, but here is a quick review of the terminology:

-You can also access the tutorial dataset by clicking on 'Load Tutorial Dataset' from the Help menu.
-Once you've loaded the dataset, click here to explore the main user interface.
+Another way to access the tutorial dataset is by clicking on 'Load Tutorial Dataset' from the Help menu.
+Once the dataset is loaded, click here to explore the main user interface.

 The sample in this tutorial dataset contains Human T cells that were spiked in with 40% CMV, 10% Flu, and 5% SARS-CoV-2 (COVID) reactive cells.
 The sample was labeled with CMV, Flu, EBV-BRLF1, EBV-BMLF, and COVID peptide antigens bound to the A*02:01 MHC allele.
 A detailed description of the dataset is provided on the public datasets page.